Top Menu

 I'm back with another post from beautiful Villa de Leyva, Colombia.
 This time, I'm taking you on a tour of Antonio Nariño's home, which was turned into a museum bearing his name.

-If you like Spanish colonial architecture, or if you want to read up on Colombian history, this is the post for you.
+If you like Spanish colonial architecture or want to read up on Colombian history, this post is for you.
 If none of those subjects appeal to you, no worries, I'll be back with more DIYs and home décor in my next posts.

-A couple of weeks ago I took you up and down the little cobblestone streets of Villa de Leyva.
-I couldn't help but take one-hundred-twenty-seven pictures of beautiful white houses with the most gorgeous balconies.
+A couple of weeks ago, I took you up and down the little cobblestone streets of Villa de Leyva.
+I couldn't help but take one hundred twenty-seven pictures of beautiful white houses with the most gorgeous balconies.
 Yes, most houses in Villa de Leyva look exactly like the house you see in the picture below.
-This one is, precisely, Antonio Nariño's home, now turned museum.
+This one is precisely Antonio Nariño's home, now a museum.

 Spanish colonial façade

-The entrance was free of charge, and I was very excited to see the interior of at least one of these beautiful houses.
+The entrance was free, and I was very excited to see the interior of at least one of these beautiful houses.

 Nariño admired the political ideologies of the leaders of the French and American Revolutions.
 He held meetings to discuss the need for independence and the means of achieving it.

 After getting a copy of the "Declaration of the Rights of a Man", which was distributed by the French Assembly, he translated it from French to Spanish.
-The translated pamphlets were distributed to all corners of the continent which cause him to be arrested.
+The translated pamphlets were distributed across the continent, leading to his arrest.

-Later on in life and after many trials and tribulations, he was appointed as one of the candidates for the election of the presidency of Gran Colombia.
+Later in life, after many trials and tribulations, he was among the candidates for the presidency of Gran Colombia.

 Front door and balcony